RecoX/pukekos-inn/handbook-maintenance.md

 - Dust all surfaces, including tables, shelves, and electronics.
 - Vacuum or mop the floors.
 - Fluff and arrange pillows on sofas.
+- Clean pillows every 15 days and log the cleaning date in the calendar to ensure regular maintenance and hygiene.
-- Ensure all entertainment equipment is functional (TV, Wi-Fi).
+- Ensure all entertainment equipment is functional (TV, Wi-Fi, Anycast, Videogames, etc).

 ### Balconies:
 - Sweep and mop the balcony floors.